minh-hoque/ide_2.0/README.md

 ## Contributing

 Contributions to this project are welcome!
-Please feel free to submit issues, fork the repository and send pull requests!
+Please feel free to submit issues, fork the repository, and send pull requests.

 ## License